 However, the reverse is also true: where knowledge is higher, and the individual has positive attitudes, it can boost the use or adoption of practices.
 This suggests that positive attitudes, when combined with possession of relevant knowledge, can encourage action, such as using recommended safflower production practices.
 This aligns with Packer et al. (2024), who found that positive attitudes, even with moderate knowledge, supported better land care practices among farmers in Kenya.
-Other factors, like limited access to extension often block this possibility Msuya et al., 2017; Masanja et al., 2023).Thus, stopping positive cycles where good practices could improve knowledge and attitudes (Emongor & Emongor, 2023).
+Other factors, like limited access to extension often block this possibility (Msuya et al., 2017; Masanja et al., 2023).Thus, stopping positive cycles where good practices could improve knowledge and attitudes (Emongor & Emongor, 2023).
 This means that contextual factors also play a key role in shaping knowledge and attitudes, which together drive practices.
 Facilitative conditions have a positive influence, whereas unfavourable conditions influence has negatively.
 Ensuring a facilitative conditions are met, coupled with training and market access, is critical in ensuring the continuity of the interactive cycle of learning and acting or learning in action.
 This way, we can help unlock safflower’s potential for climate-friendly agriculture.

 3.6 Discussion

 This study demonstrates the interrelated nature of knowledge, attitude, and practice (KAP) in agricultural crop production.
 The results confirm that knowledge serves as the foundation for shaping farmers’ perceptions and actions.
-Farmers had a low level of knowledge about safflower crop management, such as soil fertility improvement, pest and disease control, and the use of improved seed varieties, among others, and correspondingly held unfavourable attitudes towards recommended practices (Dlamini & Ngulube 2024).
-This is consistent with the KAP framework, which emphasises that accurate knowledge is essential for developing positive attitudes and facilitating behavioural change Schwartz, (1976).
+Farmers had a low level of knowledge about safflower crop management, such as soil fertility improvement, pest and disease control, and the use of improved seed varieties, among others, and correspondingly held unfavourable attitudes towards recommended practices (Dlamini & Ngulube, 2024).
+This is consistent with the KAP framework, which emphasises that accurate knowledge is essential for developing positive attitudes and facilitating behavioural change (Schwartz, 1976).

 Studies show that attitude is an important mediating factor between knowledge and practice.
-While adequate knowledge of improved agricultural technologies, their willingness to adopt such practices depends largely on their perceptions of the benefits, risks and associated costs.
+While adequate knowledge of improved agricultural technologies….seems incomplete, their willingness to adopt such practices depends largely on their perceptions of the benefits, risks and associated costs.
 For instance, if farmers believed that fertilisers could enhance crop yields without negatively affecting soil health were more, they would be inclined to apply them.
-In contrast, negative perceptions, for example, fear of soil degradation or high financial costs, limited adoption despite adequate knowledge (Schwartz 1976).
+In contrast, negative perceptions, for example, fear of soil degradation or high financial costs, limited adoption despite adequate knowledge (Schwartz, 1976).

 The findings from the current study show that farmers generally had negative attitudes and which were associated with the low adoption of recommended practices for safflower production, including crop rotation, timely planting, and integrated pest management.
-However, the transition from knowledge and attitude to practice could also be hindered by external constraints such as limited access to farm inputs, weak extension support, and financial challenges Emongor & Emongor 2023;Dlamini & ngulube 2024).
-This implies that while knowledge and attitude are critical drivers, enabling conditions are equally important for practice adoption (Schwartz 1976).
+However, the transition from knowledge and attitude to practice could also be hindered by external constraints such as limited access to farm inputs, weak extension support, and financial challenges (Emongor & Emongor, 2023;Dlamini & Ngulube, 2024).
+This implies that while knowledge and attitude are critical drivers, enabling conditions are equally important for practice adoption (Schwartz, 1976).
 These finding highlight that addressing informational gaps alone is insufficient; efforts must also focus on reshaping attitudes to encourage adoption.

 It could be said that the findings from the current study reveal the cyclical nature of the KAP relationship.
-For successful crop production, knowledge and positive attitude not only translate to increased use of recommended practices and hence crop productivity, but also could contribute to experiential learning (Schwartz 1976), which reinforces farmers’ knowledge and strengthens their attitudes.
+For successful crop production, knowledge and positive attitude not only translate to increased use of recommended practices and hence crop productivity, but also could contribute to experiential learning (Schwartz, 1976), which reinforces farmers’ knowledge and strengthens their attitudes.
 In this case, it is evident that farmers had low knowledge of critical aspects of safflower production, and the majority had a negative perception; ultimately, only a few aspects were adopted.
 This cycle suggests that KAP is not a linear pathway but an interactive/ dynamic process where practising continually informs and reshapes both knowledge and attitude as shaped by the context.

 4 CONCLUSION